-• Introducing a new Customer Connection Model that takes new or expanding distribution electricity service from initial customer request to energization much more efficiently.
+Introducing a new Customer Connection Model that takes new or expanding distribution electricity service from initial customer request to energization much more efficiently.
 In 2018, we reduced associated project costs by 15 per cent and time by 40 per cent.
 That's time and money that benefit our customers and build our reputation as an efficient service provider.

-we have a strong reputation in the community Transforming our process to connect customers who sign up to receive natural gas services.
+• Transforming our process to connect customers who sign up to receive natural gas services.
 Instead of customers booking a four-hour stand-by window, our customer service technicians now provide service from a central location so that customers do not need to be home.
-The service improvement has resulted in about 21,000 fewer calls into our call centre,
+The service improvement has resulted in about 21,000 fewer calls into our call centre, which also translates into reduced operating costs.